If you fail a GED test, you can retake that subtest as many times as needed to earn your GED diploma.

 The following states and jurisdictions use a slightly different policy when it comes to retesting:

 Connecticut – Here, test-takers need to complete all 4 GED subtests before they are allowed to retake any of the subtests.
 They can only retake a subtest three times per year, and after each retake, there is a waiting time of 60 days.

 Maryland – In Maryland, test-takers can only take three retests per year.

 Nebraska – In Nebraska, students must respect a 30-day waiting time before they can retake a subtest.
 Students that have failed three times must wait for at least 60 days before they can retake that module.

-North Dakota – In North Dakota, a 3-day waiting time applies when you want to retake a GED subtest and this also applies when they want to schedule a second attempt.
+North Dakota – In North Dakota, a 3-day waiting time applies when you want to retake a GED subtest, and this also applies when you want to schedule a second attempt.
 After three attempts, a 60-day waiting time applies.

 Virginia – GED test-takers in Virginia have to wait for 60 days after their third attempt.
 Additionally, after each third attempt, they’ll have to wait 60 days before they can retake a subtest.